 Application/Nominations Process: Both applications and nominations are encouraged.
 Submit a PDF copy of the published manuscript, paper, or article and a two-page curriculum vita of the applicant or nominee.
 The submission must include a short letter by the applicant or nominee addressing the merits of the article or book chapter’s contribution to the field.
 Applicants are also required to solicit a letter from a third party to that effect (e.g., from an adviser, a chair, a colleague).
-In all cases, contact information---email address, telephone number, mailing address---for an applicant or a nominee must be included in the application/nomination letter.
+In all cases, applicant or nominee contact information, email address, telephone number, and mailing address, must be included in the application/nomination letter.
 Submissions of all materials shall be delivered electronically by the deadline directly to: CastanedaPrize@naccs.org

 Terms of the award: A prize of $500 will be given to the awardee at the annual NACCS Conference.